jared-m-peg/jared-m-peg/building-from-source-code.md

 ```
 which should match the one on the website.

-Now right-click the `.msi` file

-Click on `Properties`

-Click on the `Digital Signatures` tab

-Select the signatures and click on `Details`
+Now right-click the `.msi` file, click on `Properties`, click on the `Digital Signatures` tab, select the signatures and click on `Details`

 It should say: `The digital signature is OK.`

 Install the .msi file.

-2\.
+## 2\.
 Checking that Git, Apache Ant and JDK 8 are working:

 Open a Command Prompt window (cmd.exe) and run:
 ```cmd